-As a schoolteacher for many years, I have learned many valuable lessons in working with other people’s loved ones.
-About ten years ago I began attending pet-related conferences and workshops to learn all I could about the care, training and supervision of dogs– your “fur-kids”.
-That’s when I also began a professional trainer development program at Cold Nose College in Murphy, NC and I really fine-tuned my dream of opening the best doggie daycare and boarding facility in the mountains.
+As a schoolteacher for many years, Kay learned many valuable lessons in working with other people’s loved ones.
+About ten years ago she began attending pet-related conferences and workshops to learn all she could about the care, training and supervision of dogs.
+That’s when she also began a professional trainer development program at Cold Nose College in Murphy, NC and she really fine-tuned her dream of opening the best doggie daycare and boarding facility in the mountains.

 In addition to her professional development and credentials, Kay is also a trainer-volunteer working with detainees and their foster dogs with the “Rescued Program” at the Colwell Probation Detention Center in Blairsville, GA.
 She continues to seek out and attend educational workshops, seminars and conferences in all things “dog” with a singular focus on making Camp Happy Dog the safest, happiest and most loving “home-away-from-home” for your dog.